 In my last post ‘Compounding- The 8th Wonder’, I had shared how small investments can give you wonderful returns.
-In this post I’ll share what are different investment avenues available for investing the money.
+In this post I’ll share what are different investment avenues available for you to invest your money.

 There are two types of avenues available for investment, Financial and Non Financial.
 The Financial avenues of investment can broadly be categorized in Debt, Equity and Insurance.
 The Non- Financial avenues of investment can be categorized into Real Estate, Gold, Commodities etc. To invest in non financial instruments of investment we require a large sum of money.
 In my current post I’ll explain the financial avenues of investment.

-Insurance: Insurance is the first step towards financial freedom and one should start his investment planning by investing in insurance.
+Insurance is the first step towards financial freedom and one should start his investment planning by investing in insurance.
 There are different insurance policies like Term Plan, Endowment Plan, ULIPs, Pension Plans, Health Insurance etc. Each insurance plan covers a specific risk of the assured.
-Term Plans cover the risk of life of assured and are very low cost.
+Term Plans cover the risk of life of assured.
+Normally these are very low cost.
 Endowment Plans help plan mid to long term financial goals.
-ULIPs are market linked insurance plans and give very good returns in the long term and Pension Plans ensure you don’t change your life style even after retiring from work.
+ULIPs are market linked insurance plans and give very good returns in the long term.
+Pension Plans ensure you don’t change your life style even after retiring from work.
 Health Insurance takes care of all the medical emergencies of the assured.
 Investments done in life insurance and Pension Plans are eligible for deduction under Sec.
 80-C of IT Act- 1961 and investments made in Health Insurance are eligible for deduction under Sec.
 80-G of IT Act-1961.

 One should keep an amount equal to at least six months of his salary in savings account at all point of time.
 This amount should only be used as contingency fund.
 If you get a hike in your salary you should also increase this fund by six time of your salary increment.
 Banks pay 4-8% annual interest on savings accounts.